Gene McHugh, EdD, Audiologist

 while having to position the scope with my left

 hand so I could remove cerumen with my right.
-It
+I finished the

 procedure without causing too much discomfort

-for my opera star, but decided I needed
+on the part of my opera star, and then and there decided I needed

 with a hands-free system to perform cerumen